 It’s just that the successful are willing to fail.
 The fear of failure is the biggest threat to everyone’s progression.
 The successful use it to inspire themselves, but unfortunately for most the fear prevents them.

 2: ADOPT THE “CAN DO” ATTITUDE:

-3: BE PASSIONATE, OBSESSED AND DETERMINED:It’s next to impossible to enjoy all aspects of training, some are simply more enjoyable than others.
-I mean who really enjoys burpees as part of the warm-up.
+3: BE PASSIONATE, OBSESSED AND DETERMINED:It’s next to impossible to enjoy all aspects of training, some drills are simply more enjoyable than others.
+I mean who really enjoys burpees as part of the warm-up?

 4: SET GOALS, ACHIEVE GOALS, SET MORE GOALS.Just because you’re doing more doesn’t mean you’re getting more done.
 The only way to know how much you’re getting done is by goal setting.

 Here at Valour Strike each and every one of us has our own goals.
 We have 3 categories of goals; training goals, personal goals and brand goals.
 Then twice a year we review these goals to see if any of them have been achieved, tick them off or ask the question why not?
 Then add new goals.

-Every goal that we set for ourselves is a challenge or at least should be, otherwise, we are living within our comfort zone.
+Every goal that we set is a challenge or at least should be, otherwise, we're training within our comfort zone.
 And nothing ever changed or improved whilst operating within our comfort zone.

 No one is going to do it for you.
 Those days when there are a million excuses not to train, but you manage to are the real difference makers.

-It wasn’t luck, it was his hard work in training that created the precise and perfect punch….
+It wasn’t luck, it was hard work that created the perfect punch….
 NOT LUCK!